 Matthews says that trust is a two-way street.
 “Employees need to trust that their managers have the capability to make the organization a success.
 And in return, managers must show that they have a plan, can articulate the plan to employees, and demonstrate that the plan is being implemented effectively.
 And in turn, leaders must also show that they trust employees to help drive the organization forward and make them valued partners in a common purpose.
 Employees want to know what the bigger picture is, and importantly, how they can contribute to that vision.”

 “Trust is a key ingredient to produce high levels of employee commitment, pride and advocacy to both the job and the firm,” says Matthews.
 “Without it, engagement levels drop, as does company performance and profitability.”

 Right Management surveyed 4,334 individuals via an online poll on LinkedInÂ® conducted between May 11, 2010 and May 19, 2010.

-is the talent and career management expert within Manpower, the global leader in employment services.
+Right Management is the talent and career management expert within Manpower, the global leader in employment services.
 Right Management helps clients win in the changing world of work by designing and executing workforce solutions that align talent strategy with business strategy.
 Our expertise spans Talent Assessment, Leader Development, Organizational Effectiveness, Employee Engagement, and Workforce Transition and Outplacement.
 With offices in over 50 countries, Right Management partners with companies of all sizes.
 More than 80 per cent of Fortune 500 companies are currently working with us to help them grow talent, reduce costs and accelerate performance.